-- J1.1 The notice of race shall include the following information: - (1) the title, place and dates of the race and name of the organizing authority; - (2) that the race will be governed by the rules as defined in The Racing Rules of Sailing; - (3) a list of any other documents that will govern the event (for example, The Equipment Rules of Sailing, to the extent that they apply), stating where or how each document or a copy of it may be seen; - (4) the classes to race, any handicap or rating system that will be used and the classes to which it will apply, conditions of entry and any restrictions on entries; - (5) the times of registration and warning signals for the practice race, if one is scheduled, and the first race, and succeeding races if known. - J1.2 The notice of race shall include any of the following that will apply and that would help competitors decide whether to attend the event or that conveys other information they will need before the sailing instructions become available: - identification of any racing rules that will be changed (see rule 86), a summary of the changes, and a statement that the changes will appear in full in the sailing instructions (also, if rule 86.2 applies, include the statement from ISAF authorizing the change); - (2) that boats will be required to display advertising chosen and supplied by the organizing authority (see rule 80 and ISAF
+- J1.1 The notice of race shall include the following information: - (1) the title, place and dates of the race and name of the organizing authority; - (2) that the race will be governed by the rules as defined in The Racing Rules of Sailing; - (3) a list of any other documents that will govern the event (for example, The Equipment Rules of Sailing, to the extent that they apply), stating where or how each document or a copy of it may be seen; - (4) the classes to race, any handicap or rating system that will be used and the classes to which it will apply, conditions of entry and any restrictions on entries; - (5) the times of registration and warning signals for the practice race, if one is scheduled, and the first race, and succeeding races if known. - J1.2 The notice of race shall include any of the following that will apply and that would help competitors decide whether to attend the event or that conveys other information they will need before the sailing instructions become available: - (1) changes to the racing rules permitted by rule 86, referring specifically to each rule and stating the change (also, if rule 86.2 applies, include the statement from World Sailing authorizing the change); - (2) that boats will be required to display advertising chosen and supplied by the organizing authority (see rule 80 and World

-Regulation 20, Advertising Code) and other information related to Regulation 20;

-- (3) any classification requirements that some or all competitors must satisfy (see rule 79 and ISAF Regulation 22, Sailor Classification Code); - (4) for an event where entries from other countries are expected, any national prescriptions that may require advance preparation (see rule 88); - (5) the procedures for registration or entry, including fees and any closing dates; - (6) an entry form, to be signed by the boat's owner or owner's representative, containing words such as 'I agree to be bound by The Racing Rules of Sailing and by all other rules that govern this event.'; - (7) equipment inspection, measurement procedures or requirements for measurement certificates or for handicap or rating certificates; - (8) the time and place at which the sailing instructions will be available; - (9) changes to class rules, as permitted under rule 87, referring specifically to each rule and stating the change; - (10) the courses to be sailed; - (11) the penalty for breaking a rule of Part 2, other than the Two-Turns Penalty; - (12) denial of the right of appeal, subject to rule 70.5; - (13) the scoring system, if different from the Low Point System in Appendix A, the number of races scheduled and the minimum number that must be completed to constitute a series; - (14) for chartered or loaned boats, whether rule G3 applies; - (15) prizes.
+- Sailing Regulation 20, Advertising Code) and other information related to Regulation 20; - (3) any classification requirements that some or all competitors must satisfy (see rule 79 and World Sailing Regulation 22, Sailor Classification Code); - (4) for an event where entries from other countries are expected, any national prescriptions that may require advance preparation (see rule 88); - (5) the procedures for registration or entry, including fees and any closing dates; - (6) an entry form, to be signed by the boat's owner or owner's representative, containing words such as 'I agree to be bound by The Racing Rules of Sailing and by all other rules that govern this event.'; - (7) times or procedures for equipment inspection or event measurement, or requirements for measurement or rating certificates; - (8) the time and place at which the sailing instructions will be available; - (9) changes to class rules, as permitted under rule 87, referring specifically to each rule and stating the change; - (10) the courses to be sailed; - (11) the time after which no warning signal will be made on the last scheduled day of racing; - (12) the penalty for breaking a rule of Part 2, other than the Two-Turns Penalty; - (13) denial of the right of appeal, subject to rule 70.5; - (14) the scoring system, if different from the Low Point System in Appendix A, included by reference to class rules or other rules governing the event.
+State the number of races scheduled and the minimum number that must be completed to constitute a series; - (15) for chartered or loaned boats, whether rule G3 applies; - (16) prizes.